draganjovanovich/copycat/README.md

 # COPYCAT

-## Clipboard buffer for terminal
+## Clipboard buffer for terminal and gui environments

+### Rrequirements
+- MACOS
+- ZSH
+**NOTE:** `It's possible to use bash instead of zsh, but with manual tweaking of .bashrc file.`

 ### Instalation
-- MACOS

 Run this command from terminal: `./install.sh`

-### Usage
+### Terminal usage
 Open select menu from terminal with `<CTRL> + t`
 Toggle preview of large CB items with key `p`
-Navigate preview window with VIM like motions: `j,k, gg, G`
+Navigate preview window with VIM like motions: `j,k, gg, G` Confirm and copy selection to cliboard with `Enter key`

-You can customize keybindings for triggering copycat by editing ~/.zshrc file
+**NOTE:** `You can customize keybinding for triggering copycat in terminal by editing ~/.zshrc file`

+### GUI usage
+Open select menu with `F1 key` not remapable for now Toggle preview of large CB items with key `Mouse right click` Confirm and copy selection to cliboard with `Enter key` or `Mouse double left click`